AlibekIsomov/AlibekIsomov/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Java
-- 🌱 I’m currently learning Java, Python, Javascript
 - 📫 How to reach me: aisomov.dev@gmail.com